oojoseph67/react-best-practices/README.md

-## more readable and easy to maintain
+## more readable and easy to maintain and the actual values are been used